Connect v1 Retirement

 As gaps between the Square API model and Connect v1 are filled, the corresponding Connect v1 APIs will be deprecated.
 Square strongly recommends against using Connect v1 APIs for new applications.
 Deprecated endpoints are clearly flagged in the Technical Reference and Square will provide migration guides for affected developers.

-Some Connect v1 functionality will not be implemented in Connect v2 due to low usage.
+Some Connect v1 functionality will not be implemented in the Square API due to low usage.
 Where possible, the applicable migration guide provides an alternative approach.

 Connect v1 APIs are deprecating as their replacements become publicly available.
 Once a given API is deprecated, existing users will have 12 months to update their code before the functionality is retired and permanently disabled.
 For more information about how Square handles API deprecation and retirement, see the Square API Lifecycle overview.